 It is important for patients to take the medications that their providers prescribe to them, yet this has historically been a challenge.
-Whatever the reason may be, medication compliance continues to be a barrier to improved patient outcomes.
-In the field of mental and behavioral health, medication compliance is non-negotiable to the success of the patient.
-One tool that is helping providers increase medication compliance is the implementation of electronic prescriptions.
+Whatever the reason may be, medication adherence continues to be a barrier to improved patient outcomes.
+In the field of mental and behavioral health, medication adherence is non-negotiable to the success of the patient.
+One tool that is helping providers increase medication adherence is the implementation of electronic prescriptions.
 The first step to improving medication adherence is to understand why patients do not take their medications.

 Why Do Patients Not Take Their Meds?

 There are many reasons why an individual might not take their medications.
 Some of the most common include:

 - Concern – Starting a new medication, especially one that may alter your mood, is concerning for some individuals.
 Even though they want to improve, they may fear how medication might make them feel.

 - Cost – Many times, patients do not take their medications because of cost.
 Maybe they do not have good enough coverage, or they just assume the cost will be high, so they do not pick it up from the pharmacy in the first place.